 Moderate Republicans look to stave off challenges from the right at Utah party convention

-SALT LAKE CITY (AP) — Moderate Republicans, who often have been successful with Utah voters, will look to stave off farther-right challengers at Saturday’s state GOP convention, which typically favors the most conservative contenders.
+SALT LAKE CITY (AP) — Moderate Republicans, who often have been successful with Utah voters, are looking to stave off farther-right challengers at Saturday’s state GOP convention, which typically favors the most conservative contenders.

 All eyes are on the crowded race to succeed U.S. Sen. Mitt Romney, the state’s best-known centrist Republican, who often made waves for opposing former President Donald Trump and other leaders of the party.